HOW TO WEAR: WESTERNWEAR

 As they make quite the statement on their own, it’s important to consider what you choose to match them with.
 Velour is generating a lot of hype at the moment, so team your boots with joggers made from the stuff; go for a pair in a deep shade in order to not overdo it down low.
 Up top, rock a retro open-collared shirt with a heritage check coat to give your ’fit a grandadcore edge.

-Another fabric that’s worth adding to your spring wardrobe is velvet.
+Another fabric that’s worth adding to your new-season wardrobe is velvet.
 So, if you want your cowboy shirt to stand out but don't fancy wearing a bolo tie or metal collar tips, go for one made out of the material, as seen here.